Understanding MEV, and why it’s important for Ethereum

 On October 19th, precisely at block 15782459, a Kiln validator running for Lido proposed a block with 121.59 ETH rewards, making it the top 9 largest value extraction recorded at the time of writing this article.
 These extra rewards will be re-distributed to stETH owners.

 Kiln is the leading enterprise-grade staking platform, enabling institutional customers to stake assets, and to whitelabel staking functionality into their offering.
-Our platform is API-first and enables fully automated validators, rewards, data and commission management.
+Our platform is API-first and enables fully automated validators, rewards, and data and commission management.
+With over $2.2b stake under management, Kiln has a particularly strong track record on Ethereum as we run about 3% of the network; this includes 22,000+ validators with 0 slashing events.